 History of Paper

-Paper has a long history.
+The paper has a long history.
 Archaeological evidence suggests that ancient civilizations had other methods of producing paper-like material.
-However, in general, it is believed that paper-making originated in ancient Egypt when Egyptians noticed that the papyrus plant behaved in unique ways when placed in water and pressed down.
+However, it is believed that paper-making originated in ancient Egypt when Egyptians noticed that the papyrus plant behaved in unique ways when placed in water and pressed down.
 Upon more playing with papyrus, Egyptians deciphered manipulation techniques and used the manipulated plant to record information.

 Greeks and Chinese further pursued scientific knowledge.
-It is because of the work of ancient Chinese people that we get to enjoy the product we call paper.
+We get to enjoy the product we call paper because of the work of ancient Chinese people.

-Despite our ancient knowledge of papermaking, it was not until the 8th century where Chinese emperor Ts’ais (Cai) Lun instructed his officials to develop a more systematic way of papermaking.
+Despite our ancient knowledge of papermaking, it was not until the 8th century that Chinese emperor Ts’ais (Cai) Lun instructed his officials to develop a more systematic way of it.
 According to historical records, it took Chinese officials some work to build a systematic paper-making process.
 However, they produced a beautiful product.
 Today we describe that process in five general steps:

 - cutting the plant